 Ever wonder what would happen if someone took Pooh's Adventures and did it with Ed, Edd n Eddy and Loads and Loads of Characters from other fandoms and tried to make a shared universe of it?
 Well you don't have to.
 Because it already exists.
-Ironically, has nothing to do with the Pooh's Adventures but has the same formula.
+Ironically, it has nothing to do with the Pooh's Adventures beyond the similar formula.

 Created originally on YouTube by Movieman MDG and B-Master Productions before moving to it's own website, The Ultimate Ed-Chronicles is Exactly What It Says on the Tin.
 Basically the three title characters of Ed, Edd n Eddy go on all sorts of adventures in varying movies, ranging from The Black Cauldron, Iron Man and many more that the creator has planned.
 The series has all the Continuity Snarl you'd think something like this have plus a whole lot other strange scenarios that in the end don't really impact the main plot.
 Nonetheless it still has it's fans though for probably the wrong reasons.

 The official site can be found here.
 Also contains a list of future crossovers.
 There's also another spinoff in development (yes a rare spinoff of a spinoff), featuring characters from The Loud House, Gravity Falls and Final Fantasy called "The Loud Ghostbusters" with the first crossover being..well, Ghostbusters (2016).
 One can only imagine how much of a Broken Base this one will be.
 It now even has a reddit page dedicated to it.

 Tropes that apply to The Ultimate Ed-Chronicles: